TritonDataCenter/sdc-nfs/README.md

 ## Overview

 The server is a user-level process that runs locally and services NFS requests.
 Its primary purpose is to enable NFS service from within a SmartOS zone, which is otherwise unable to act as an NFS server.

 The server includes a built-in portmapper, but it will also interoperate transparently with the zone's portmapper (usually `rpcbind`) if one is running.
 The server also includes a built-in `mountd` and `nfsd`.
 There is no `lockd` provided by the server.

 By default, the server only listens on the localhost address and only serves files locally.
-However, it can be configured to serve files to external hosts.
+However, for production use it should be configured to serve files to external hosts.

+The server **requires** at least v0.10.x of [node.js](http://nodejs.org/).

 ## Getting Started

 Clone the repo then run `npm install` within the clone to build all of the dependencies.
-The 'Configuration' section of this readme describes how to configure the server before you can run it.
+The 'Configuration' section of this readme describes how to configure the server before you run it.
 The 'Usage' section of this readme describes how to start the server and how to perform an NFS mount.

 ## Configuration